gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 - Placing a stonecutter in the east/west direction and mining it with silk touch will drop a stonecutter facing the wrong way in the inventory.
 They will stack with normal stonecutter.
 - Iron Bars/Glass Panes don't connect to mangrove roots
 - Pushing a lit TNT into a portal at the exact same time it explodes, it will summon an unstable tnt that appears all white and will stay that way forever
+- Ravagers in this version have a lot slower base speed than Ravagers spawned in newer versions

 **1.19.2**
 - Shulkers inflict Levitation 2 instead of Levitation 1.
 To keep this effect, you can let a shulker hit any scoopable mob and promptly scoop the mob with a bucket after it gets hit.